devTeamCI-CD/online-store/README.md

 on [GitHub](https://github.com/Zel1oy)

 ## Conclusion
-The Bookstore API provides a solid foundation for building a book-selling platform.
-Whether you're starting a new online bookstore or enhancing an existing one, this API can help you manage books, orders, and customers efficiently.
+The productstore API provides a solid foundation for building a book-selling platform.
+Whether you're starting a new online productstore or enhancing an existing one, this API can help you manage products, orders, and customers efficiently.
 Feel free to reach out if you have any questions or need assistance.

 Thank you for your interest in Book Store API!